How Price Conditioning Kills Price Objections

 The final time a rep must be involved with price conditioning is just prior to announcing the final price.
 Consider the following price conditioning strategy right before you tell the prospect how much they will be charged…

-“Before I provide you with the final price, I want you to know it includes everything to complete the project including, but not limited to…
+“Before I provide you with the final price, I want you to know it includes everything required to complete the project including, but not limited to…

 I applied your Major Account Discount and the price is $______ .”